kbjorklid/GenAITextFeedback/memory-bank/progress.md

 - Memory bank initialization and documentation setup are complete.
 - Project structure (frontend and backend folders) is in place.
 - Frontend UI for cover letter input and feedback display is implemented.
+- HTML feedback rendering in frontend is working.

 ## What's Left to Build